Kolanu-nikshith/Shakti-sdk/software/examples/pwmv2_applns/pwmled_v2/Readme.md

   * Test components:led

 ### STEPS
+  * Connect the LED to the particular pins you want to check.
-  * Uncomment the line you want to check the which pwm pins you want to check.
+  * Uncomment the line you want to check on the particular pwm pins.

 ### RESULTS
   * Led will toggle.